dephell/dephell/README.md

 dephell generate editorconfig
 ```

-Our users, probably, has no installed poetry, but they, definitely, has pip that can install files from setup.py.
+Our users probably have not installed poetry, but they are likely to have pip and can install files from setup.py.
 Let's make it easier to generate `setup.py` from our `pyproject.toml`.
-Also, it points for DepHell your default dependencies file.
-Add next lines in the `pyproject.toml`:
+Also, it points to DepHell as your default dependencies file.
+Add the following lines in the `pyproject.toml`:

 ```toml
 [tool.dephell.main]